How many times have you found yourself drowned in a pool of queries?

 Quora has played this one card very well.

-Second, by integration of social media support, it enables its users to invite their friends to the platform, which helps in new users becoming familiar or getting acquainted with Quora on a daily basis.
+Second, by integration of social media support, it enables its users to invite their friends to the platform, which helps in new users becoming familiar or getting acquainted with Quora daily.

 Good Use of Notifications:

 Quora strategically uses notifications.
-Users can choose to be notified about the writers they follow.
-They can also choose to be notified about the Q and A sessions that are held by renowned personalities on the platform.
+Users can choose to get notification about the writers they follow.
+They can also get notification about the Q and A sessions that are held by renowned personalities on the platform.
 Such sessions help people to seek direct answers from these personalities, which would have been impossible otherwise.
 The users can also subscribe to get the Quora notifications on their emails.
+For knowing more about it, you can contact an Android App Development Company.

 6. Must-have Features For Your App Like Quora